 Nestled in the western ghats of Karnataka, this fort is located in Thirthahalli, Shimoga.
-And no matter if you are a history buff, tourist or just a local, you are bound to like this fort.
+And no matter if you are a history buff, tourist, or just a local, you are bound to like this fort.
 The Kavaledurga Fort was originally built in the 9th century and was time and again restored by the kingdom's successors.

 While on a walk to discover the fort, you come to know how intelligently it was designed and built.
 Spread over an area of about 8 km, naturally, this fort has multiple gateways.
 The fourth gate, however, consists of several historical elements that signify the strong persuasion of Hindu culture.
-Entering the fourth gate, you will notice Kashi Vishwanath Temple which is finely carved with the sculptures of armed warriors, sun, moon, birds, elephants, snakes and many other creatures.
+Entering the fourth gate, you will notice Kashi Vishwanath Temple which is finely carved with the sculptures of armed warriors, sun, moon, birds, elephants, snakes, and many other creatures.
 Other famous temples are Lakshminarayana Temple and Shikareshwara Temple.

 Kavaledurga was built in the 9th century and was again renovated by Cheluvarangappa in the 14th century.
 The fort had been a continuous spectator of several strong and dignified rulers of Keladi who were the big names in the feudal era of Vijayanagar Kingdom.
-In 1763, the fort was captured by Hyder Ali and Tipu Sultan who also contributed in the beautification of the fort.
+In 1763, the fort was captured by Hyder Ali and Tipu Sultan who also contributed to the beautification of the fort.

 The Kavaledurga place has a significant association with Hindu Mythology, according to which this place was known as Parashuram Kshetra.
-It is also believed that famous Hindu sage named Maharshi Valmiki and Agastya also lived here for a long period of time.
+It is also believed that the famous Hindu sage named Maharshi Valmiki and Agastya also lived here for a long period of time.
 During Dvapara Yuga, Pandavas also lived here for some time.

 Kavaledurga Fort is among the best places to visit in Karnataka.
 Here's the list of the places you can explore near Kavaledurga Fort.